-In the C-QTc analysis, a combined model with both parent (compound 3) and its primary metabolite as analytes was chosen as the primary model, as it had the smallest AIC value among the models tested.
-The goodness-of-fit plots (Figure 7C) demonstrate that this model provided an acceptable fit to the data.
-The C-QTc relationship was clearly positive with a nonsignificant slope of 0.00089 msec per ng/mL for compound 3 and a statistically significant slope of 0.074 msec per ng/mL for the metabolite and a nonsignificant treatment-specific intercept of 1.86 msec.
-Based on this C-QTc analysis, a QTc effect exceeding 10 msec can be excluded only at relatively low plasma concentrations of compound 3 and its metabolite, approximately 551 and 49 ng/mL, respectively.
+In the C-QTc analysis, a combined model with both parent (Compound 3) and its primary metabolite as analytes was chosen as the primary model, since it had the smallest AIC value among the tested models.
+The goodness-of-fit plots (Figure 7, Panel C) demonstrate that this model provided an acceptable fit to the data.
+The C-QTc relationship was clearly positive with a non-significant slope of 0.00089 msec per ng/mL for Compound 3 and a statistically significant slope of 0.074 msec per ng/mL for the metabolite and a non-significant treatment specific intercept of 1.86 msec.
+Based on this concentration-QTc analysis, a QTc effect exceeding 10 msec can be excluded only at relatively low plasma concentrations of Compound 3 and its metabolite, ~551 and ~49 ng/mL, respectively.
 Predictions based on C-QTc models with each analyte separately gave comparable results.